bminer/schemer/README.md

 | array (see #12) | :x:                   | :x:                   | :grey_exclamation: #11 | :x:                    | :x:                   | :x:                    | :heavy_check_mark: #3  | :x:                   |
 | object          | :x:                   | :x:                   | :x:                    | :x:                    | :x:                   | :x:                    | :x:                    | :heavy_check_mark: #4 |

-**Legend**:<br/>:heavy_check_mark: - indicates compatibility according to the specified rule<br/>:grey_exclamation:- indicates compatibility according to the specified rule only if weak decoding is used<br/>:x: - indicates that the source type cannot be decoded to the destination
+**Legend**:<br/>:heavy_check_mark: - indicates compatibility according to the specified rule<br/>:grey_exclamation:- indicates compatibility according to the specified rule only if weak decoding is used<br/>:x: - indicates that the source type cannot be decoded to the destination (excepting rule #12)

 #### Compatibility Rules: